United Kingdom cost-of-living crisis: Local factors

-On 23 September 2022, UK Chancellor Kwasi Kwarteng announced his September 2022 United Kingdom mini-budget, backed by Truss, which included widespread tax cuts.
-This economically right-wing package included cuts to stamp duty, removing the cap on bankers' bonuses and the abolishment of the 45% rate of income tax for those earning £150,000 or more a year.
-These cuts aimed to encourage foreign investment and economic growth but were not costed and spooked financial markets.
-This caused the pound to fall to a low of $1.03, and government borrowing costs increased significantly.
-The Bank of England reacted by raising interest rates, causing mortgage payments to increase significantly as well as affecting many people's pensions and savings.
-By late October, Truss and Kwarteng had been replaced by Rishi Sunak and Jeremy Hunt, and all of the mini budget's proposals had effectively been cancelled.
+On 23 September 2022, UK Chancellor Kwasi Kwarteng announced his mini-budget, backed by Truss, which included widespread tax cuts.
+The package included cuts to stamp duty and the abolishment of the 45% rate of income tax for those earning £150,000 or more a year.
+These cuts aimed to encourage foreign investment and economic growth but were not costed and spooked financial markets, causing the pound to fall to a low of $1.03.
+The Bank of England reacted by raising interest rates, causing mortgage payments to increase significantly.
+By late October 2022, Truss and Kwarteng had been replaced by Rishi Sunak and Jeremy Hunt, respectively, and all of the mini-budget's proposals had effectively been cancelled.
 The pound regained some strength by this point, but interest rates remained high, stretching household incomes.